-This can be explained by the deposition of more protein by estrogen of gilt hormone.
-According to Berit et al. (2010) [31], castration almost eliminates testosterone.
-However, testosterone deficiency can increase food intake and body fat, resulting in a large amount of fat deposition.
-Combining this with the study of Hector et al. (2014) [32] showing that low testosterone levels in men could cause abdominal obesity, it can be seen that amounts of pork belly and fat contents in barrows are higher than those in gilts.
-Newcom et al. (2002) [24] have shown a trend consistent with the finding of higher production of pork belly from barrows than from gilts.
-However, in the study of Kevin at el.
-(2020) [35], gilts showed no significant difference value compared to barrows(p < 0.0001).
-Such differences in results between the study of Kevin et al. (2020) [35] and the present study might be due to different breed of pigs used in the experiment.
-From results shown in Table 7, proportions of pork belly from gilts and barrows were consistent results of a previous study [10] showing that pork belly accounted for 13-18% of carcass weight.
-Lean meat percentage of pork belly was 22-55%.
-Fat percentage was 20-60%, consistent with above results.
-In addition, the ratio of subcutaneous fat in pork belly fat was double that of intermuscular fat.
-According to Van-Ba Hoa et al. (2021) [10], Pork belly with a high fat ratio (fat > 31%) was found to have higher meat quality, fatty acid content, and flavor compound, which were important for eating quality.
+^{a,b}Means within a same row with different superscripts are significantly different (p < 0.05).

+content, and flavor compound, which were important for eating quality.
 Therefore, both gilts and barrows showed a high-fat content (over 31%) of pork belly.
 Thus, it could be considered that the taste of pork belly from both sexes is good.
-According to Kim et al. (2015) [27], when sensory of pork belly with less than 40% fat was compared to that of pork belly with 40% to 45% fat, pork belly with more than 40% fat showed higher juiciness, tenderness, flavor, fattiness, and overall Palatability.
+According to Kim [26], when sensory of pork belly with less than 40% fat was compared to that of pork belly with 40% to 45% fat, pork belly with more than 40% fat showed higher juiciness, tenderness, flavor, fattiness, and overall Palatability.
 However, there was no significant difference value.
-However, based on the data that the preference for pork belly with intermuscular fat content of 13 to 15% is the highest [28] and that the highest successful bid price is formed [29], It is thought that the pork belly of barrows is more preferred.
-It was found that the amount of intermuscular fat had a significant correlation with both taste and flavor of meat [30].
+However, based on the data that the preference for pork belly with intermuscular fat content of 13% to 15% is the highest [34] and that the highest successful bid price is formed [35], It is thought that the pork belly of barrows is more preferred.
+It was found that the amount of intermuscular fat had a significant correlation with both taste and flavor of meat [36].

-Correlation analysis was conducted to investigate the relationship between carcass weight and weights of seven primal cuts according to grade and between backfat thickness and weights of seven primal cut [Tables 8-1, 8-2].
+Correlation analysis was conducted to investigate the relationship between carcass weight and weights of seven primal cuts according to grade and between backfat thickness and weights of seven primal cuts (Tables 8 and 9).
 In both gilts and barrows, correlations between carcass weight and seven primal cuts showed generally high values.
 However, correlations between backfat thickness and seven primal cuts showed low values.
 In the case of gilts, the correlation between the amount of pork belly and carcass weight was 0.725 for grade 1+, 0.901 for grade 1, and 0.960 for grade 2, indicating a high correlation coefficient (p < 0.01).
 In the case of barrows, the correlation between the amount of pork belly and carcass weight was 0.714 for grade 1+, 0.888 for grade 1, and 0.9492 for grade 2, showing a high correlation coefficient (p < 0.01).
-Correlations between carcass weight and weights of seven primal cuts showed generally high correlation coefficients (p < 0.01, Table 8), whereas correlations between backfat thickness and weights of seven primal cuts showed low values, including negative values (p > 0.01, Table 8).
-Overall, correlation coefficients between carcass weight and seven primal cuts showed higher values as the grade decreased.
-On the other hand, correlation coefficients between backfat thickness and the seven primal cuts showed a tendency to increase with negative values as the grade decreased.
+Correlations between carcass weight and weights of seven primal cuts showed generally high correlation coefficients (p < 0.01).
+Rowing a high correlation coefficient (p < 0.01).
+Correlations between carcass weight and weights of seven primal cuts showed generally high correlation coefficients (p < 0.01).
+Rowing a high correlation coefficient (p < 0.01).
+Correlations between carcass weight and weights of seven primal cuts showed generally high correlation coefficients (p < 0.01, Table 8), whereas correlations between backfat thickness and weights of seven primal cuts showed low values, p < 0.01.